MacaPecha/devsite-docs/guides/plugins/unofficial/wp-ecommerce.en.md

   * *Debug mode*: Enable this to log messages in browser console.

 # Instant Payment Notification Settings
-Instant Payment Notifications (IPN) is a mechanism that enables your store to receive messages from Mercado Pago server about the status of a given payment.
+Instant Payment Notifications (IPN) is a mechanism that enables your store to receive messages from Mercado Libre server about the status of a given payment.
 In this plugin, you don't need to worry about IPN configuration as it is already implemented and configured for you.

-> HINT 1: When configuring or testing your IPN/Webhooks and server communications be sure that your server can access Mercado Pago server.
+> HINT 1: When configuring or testing your IPN/Webhooks and server communications be sure that your server can access Mercado Libre server.

-> HINT 2: Make sure that your firewall haves [Mercado Pago IP Ranges](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/api-docs/basics/design-considerations#ip-range) within its white-list.
+> HINT 2: Make sure that your firewall haves [Mercado Libre IP Ranges](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/api-docs/basics/design-considerations#ip-range) within its white-list.

-> HINT 3: Pay attention that Mercado Pago uses TSL protocol version 1.0, so your server needs to support/accept connections with this protocol version.
+> HINT 3: Pay attention that Mercado Libre uses TSL protocol version 1.0, so your server needs to support/accept connections with this protocol version.

-> HINT 4: Make sure that any other WordPress plugin can block Mercado Pago.
+> HINT 4: Make sure that any other WordPress plugin can block Mercado Libre.

 # Upgrade
-If you already had installed a previous version of WPeComm Mercado Pago Module, please follow the instructions.
+If you already had installed a previous version of WPeComm Mercado Libre Module, please follow the instructions.
 In same way of the installation, again you have two options: from your WordPress Store, or by downloading and manually copying the module directory.

 ### Upgrade from WordPress
 1. On your store administration, go to *Plugins* option in sidebar;